posthtml/posthtml-noscript/README.md

 **Use Cases:**

-- Display "Enable JavaScript" message in a Single Page Application (SPA)
+- Display a "Enable JavaScript" message in a Single Page Application (SPA)
-- Specify resource link elements (stylesheets etc.) to load if JavaScript is disabled
+- Specify resource link elements (e.g. stylesheets) to load if JavaScript is disabled

 ---